jtarbard/Software-Engineering-Project-Wiki/For-Markers/Project-Process-Reflection.md

 ---

 ### What were the identified strengths of the team?
 This team is almost 50% action-oriented.
 We are capable of doing things rather than carefully planning.
 This fits the Agile methodology well - iterative design, fail fast, embrace change, less long-term planning.
-We can interpret that our team will be well organized (due to CW); our team will (due to SH); we have an implicit guarantee that we will finish the project (due to CF).
+We can interpret that our team will be well organized (due to CW); we have an implicit guarantee that we will finish the project (due to CF).

-**one more**
+Since we have a team member with Shaper as the primary role, she naturally became the ScrumMaster, where her manager-fitting personality (according to the role) can shine the best.

 ---